Thomas Tuchel: Chelsea boss says referee Anthony Taylor should not officiate his side again after Spurs draw

 Antonio Conte and Thomas Tuchel both saw red in a bad-tempered London derby at Stamford Bridge; The Chelsea manager believes that both Tottenham goals should have been chalked off; Harry Kane scored a last-gasp equaliser in the 96th minute

-Tuchel was incensed after Spurs' first equaliser that Kai Havertz was not awarded a free-kick in the build-up to Pierre-Emile Hojbjerg's goal.
+Tuchel, who was sent off along with Tottenham counterpart Antonio Conte after the final whistle following their second fracas of the afternoon, was incensed that Kai Havertz was not awarded a free-kick in the build-up to Tottenham's first equalising goal.

-Cristian Romero then avoided punishment for pulling Marc Cucurella's hair despite VAR ruling out a red card while Chelsea were not awarded a free-kick.
-From the corner, Harry Kane headed in to snatch the draw.
+Cristian Romero then avoided punishment deep into injury time for pulling Marc Cucurella's hair with VAR ruling out a red card.
+From the subsequent corner, Harry Kane headed in to snatch the draw.

 Chelsea fans have long claimed an agenda from Taylor against the Blues following a string of decisions against them in previous games.